Go for the Green!

 We will be catering a dessert bar for the winning residential community!
 We encourage all residents from the winning community to come together to celebrate their win, take a load off, and eat some delicious free desserts.
 You’ve earned it!
 Vegan and gluten free options will be available.

 Good question!
-We will be comparing each residential community to themselves in previous years- for example, Nash’s energy use will be compared to an average of Nash’s energy use between 2018 and 2023, so that the change in usage will be relative to its normal energy consumption.
+We will be comparing each residential community to themselves in previous years.
+For example, Nash’s energy use will be compared to an average of Nash’s energy use between 2018 and 2023, so that the change in usage will be relative to its normal energy consumption.
 We are just comparing the percent change in energy consumption compared to average years, so that we can calculate the impact that students are having!

 leaf